lsst-uk/IntroToRSP/docs/Locations/lancaster.md

 Physics Building of Lancaster University, LA1 4YB

 ## Room:
-C36 - Level C is 2 levels up, one enters the building on A floor.
+C36 - Level C is two levels up, one enters the building on A floor.